vishnuas22/MasterX/test_result.md

     message: "Completed testing of the new personalization features.
 Most endpoints are working correctly.
 The personalization engine endpoints (/api/users/{user_id}/learning-dna, /api/users/{user_id}/adaptive-parameters, /api/users/{user_id}/mood-analysis) are all functioning properly.
 The adaptive AI chat endpoint (/api/chat/adaptive) is working correctly.
 The feature discovery endpoint (/api/personalization/features) returns a comprehensive list of available personalization features.
 There's an issue with the personal learning assistant endpoints - specifically the goal progress update endpoint (/api/goals/{goal_id}/progress) fails with a 'Goal not found' error.
 There's an underlying MongoDB data mapping issue: 'LearningGoal.__init__() got an unexpected keyword argument '_id''.
 This needs to be fixed for full functionality."
   - agent: "testing"
     message: "Completed comprehensive testing of the Advanced Learning Psychology Services, Personalization Engine, Gamification System, and Personal Learning Assistant.
 The Advanced Learning Psychology Services are working correctly - all tests for metacognitive training, memory palace creation, elaborative questions generation, and transfer learning scenarios passed successfully.
 The Gamification System is mostly working with only a minor issue in the user gamification status endpoint.
 However, there are significant issues with the Personalization Engine and Personal Learning Assistant.
 The Personalization Engine has mixed results - the adaptive AI chat works, but the learning DNA and adaptive parameters endpoints fail.
 The Personal Learning Assistant endpoints are all failing in the tests, likely due to the MongoDB data mapping issue with the '_id' field that was previously identified.
 This issue needs to be fixed for full functionality."
+  - agent: "testing"
+    message: "Completed focused testing on previously failing endpoints.
+The Groq API integration is working correctly, with the system properly falling back to 'deepseek-r1-distill-llama-70b' when 'deepseek-r1' is not available.
+There are some rate limit errors in the logs, but these are expected with the free tier of the Groq API.
+However, the Personal Learning Assistant endpoints are still failing.
+The create learning goal endpoint returns a 200 response but doesn't contain the expected 'goal_id' field.
+This is likely due to the MongoDB data mapping issue with the '_id' field.
+The LearningGoal.from_dict() method in personal_learning_assistant.py removes the '_id' field but doesn't properly handle the conversion from MongoDB ObjectID to string for the goal_id field.
+The Personalization Engine endpoints are also still failing.
+The learning DNA analysis and adaptive parameters endpoints return 200 responses but don't contain the expected fields.
+The mood analysis endpoint returns a 405 Method Not Allowed error, indicating it's not properly implemented."